Product Feature Overview

 ETL is the process of extracting, transforming, and loading data from a source to a destination.

-Data Quality monitors datasets and supports data tables from various engines, including MaxCompute.
-When batch data changes, Data Quality verifies the data and blocks the production pipeline, preventing the spread of problematic data.
-It also manages historical verification results, allowing you to analyze and classify data quality.
+Data Quality monitors datasets from various engines, including MaxCompute.
+When batch data changes, it verifies the data and blocks the production pipeline to prevent problematic data from spreading.
+It also tracks historical verification results for data quality analysis and classification.
 For more information, see Data Quality.

 Data Quality helps you address the following issues: